S3v406/flipper-bad-usbs/README.md

 I AM NOT RESPONSEBLE FOR HOW YOU USE THIS!

-to edit yje custom one open it at the top it will tell you how
+to edit the custom one open it at the top it will tell you how